 At first.
 For a few years he was good to me.
 Mind you, at eleven I thought a box of candied popcorn was good treatment.
+He scrubbed my feet til the soles was like butter.

+Damn.

-Truth is, I relied on May and you to explain my troubles.
+So when things got bad I relied on May and you to explain it.
 And when that didn't work I blamed everything on when he started losing money.
 I never blamed him.